semgrep/bento/PRIVACY.md

 # Bento Privacy Policy

-Bento collects usage data to help us understand how to improve the product.
+Bento collects usage data to help inform how to improve the product.
 This document describes:

 * principles that guide the collection and usage of usage data
 * the data collected